Our free membership, business.com+, takes the pain out of choosing new business services.

 Netflix isn’t the only digital disruptor.
 Here are some other significant examples of innovation by companies that today are considered industry leaders.

 Industry resistance to the iTunes distribution model was fierce, but Apple prevailed.
-Artists could even self-produce and release music without studios or physical music stores, thanks to the company’s innovations.
-Today, iTunes and the Apple Music app, which lets users stream and download millions of songs and access their personal music library, are essential for every music fan.
+Thanks to the company’s innovations, artists could even self-produce and release music without studios or physical stores.
+Today, iTunes has given way to the Apple Music app, which lets users stream and download millions of songs and access their personal music library, making it essential for every music fan.

 eBay was founded in 1995 as AuctionWeb and went public in 1998.
 It was one of the first “killer apps,” becoming the core of the burgeoning e-commerce industry.
 The site’s online auction model quickly took hold and became a favorite of internet-savvy shoppers.

 Initially, traditional retailers weren’t concerned because eBay was considered a place where people sold their junk.
 However, eBay became a formidable e-commerce player with a PayPal digital payment integration and the addition of more traditional online sales features, such as implementing a “Buy It Now” button to avoid auction haggling.
-Today, shoppers and online merchants may prefer Amazon (see below), but there’s no denying how eBay changed the commerce game.
+Today, shoppers and online merchants may prefer Amazon, as evidenced by market share data from Electro IQ, but there’s no denying how eBay changed the commerce game.

 Did You Know?Did you know

 PayPal, once an eBay subsidiary, has done some disrupting of its own.
-The payment solution has grown to challenge traditional lenders with its PayPal business loans and businesses can accept credit cards via PayPal instead of other payment methods.
+The payment solution has grown to challenge traditional lenders with its PayPal business loans, and businesses can accept credit cards via PayPal instead of more traditional payment methods.

 Amazon’s online book sales proved that the internet could house a hugely scalable retail platform that didn’t require a massive real estate and workforce investment.
-Still, many retailers didn’t see the promise initially.
-The thought of shipping costs, packaging and returns gave them a headache and adoption was slow.
+Still, many traditional retailers didn’t see the promise initially.
+The thought of shipping costs, packaging and returns gave them a headache, and adoption was slow.

-AI was, for a long time, widely regarded as akin to robots taking over the world.
+For a long time, artificial intelligence (AI) was widely regarded as akin to robots taking over the world.
 But as it has developed and its use cases have grown, its value as a boost to human capabilities is gaining traction.
 Enter OpenAI’s ChatGPT, a chatbot released in late 2022.

 The internet space isn’t the only sector undergoing massive changes.
 Here’s a glance at some other industries facing digital disruption, the companies doing the disruption and how businesses like yours may be affected.